 My warm-up routine serves as a daily fundamentals check before I dive into whatever I am going to do for the day, be it practicing, rehearsals, performances, or auditions.
 In contrast, my cooldown routine serves the purpose of feeling relaxed before resting, especially after a long or heavy day of playing.

 I subscribe to the philosophy that tenor trombonists should be capable of everything bass trombonists can do (excluding things that absolutely require a second valve) and that bass trombonists should be capable of everything tenor trombonists can do.
-As such, I highly recommend tenor trombonists explore the applicable bass trombone-specific exercises found in the bass trombone routines and bass trombonists explore the tenor trombone-specific exercises found in the tenor trombone routines.
+As such, I highly recommend tenor trombonists explore the bass trombone-specific exercises found in the bass trombone routines and bass trombonists explore the tenor trombone-specific exercises found in the tenor trombone routines.

 Regarding warming up on alto trombone, I much prefer warming up on tenor before touching the alto (even if I have a performance only requiring alto).
 After warming up on tenor, I recommend transposing a few applicable exercises from the tenor warm-up up a perfect fourth to get settled on alto.
 Not much extra playing beyond that should be necessary.
+I would like to imagine that this way of thinking could also apply to contrabass trombone for bass trombonists, though I do not have nearly enough experience in that department to form an opinion.

-Gullett Tenor Warm-up (pdf)
+Gullett Tenor Warm-up (F-attachment) (pdf)

-DownloadGullett Tenor Cooldown (pdf)
+DownloadGullett Tenor Cooldown (F-attachment) (pdf)

 DownloadGullett Bass Warm-up (G-flat Tuning) (pdf)